fairwaves/um-docs/markdown/UmDESK quick start manual.markdown

 ### 2.3	Log in

-In order to configure and administer the UmDESK, you have to attach monitor, keyboard, mouse or login into device remotely over SSH.
-There are two physical ethernet interfaces which are have a static IP for the external ethernet card **192.168.50.100** also it's configured to get IP address via DHCP. and **192.168.10.10** is internal interface for the UmTRX.
+In order to configure and administer the UmDESK, you have to attach monitor or log in into device remotely over SSH.
+There are two physical ethernet interfaces.
+External interface IP is **192.168.50.100** also it's configured to obtain IP address via DHCP. **192.168.10.10** is internal interface for the UmTRX.

 ###### Note: